Composite operators

 }

-Figure 2.
-Stream graph of the test driver for the Uniq operator.
+Figure 1.
+Stream graph of the body of the Uniq operator

 use my.util::Uniq;